The success or failure of every relationship or interaction depends on your ability to build trust, be trusted, and know who to trust.

 It's also a question of what do you trust someone with.

-Trust occurs only between two people.
+Trust occurs only between two people, and is relative to one another.
 The trust in a larger group is a function of it.

 Trust is a two-way street, but not a symmetrical one.
 You may trust another person more or less than they trust you.